 This sleep is essential for them to function and helps promote their longevity.
 They like to sleep in dark places and when kept as pets suitable housing in their cage should provide them with a dark place to sleep.
-We have a plastic igloo house in the corner of our pygmy hedgehog’s ZooZone 2 cage.
+We have a plastic igloo house in the corner of our hedgehog’s ZooZone 2 cage.

-Do Hedgehogs have a sense of smell?
-Pygmy hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
-Pygmy hedgehogs will constantly smell the air around them aswell as objects in their vicinity.
+Hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
+Hedgehogs will constantly smell the air around them aswell as objects in their vicinity.

 They have evolved this heightened sense of smell to compensate for their poor eyesight and allow them to hunt in the darkness in the wild.